 Our attorneys at Morris, King & Hodge, P.C., offer a free case review of your insurance dispute and will advise you of your legal options.
 We are skilled at negotiating with insurance companies.
 We try to resolve insurance disputes without going to court, but we are prepared to go to court if necessary.
 If you find yourself in a dispute with an insurance company, you need a knowledgeable lawyer who you can turn to for trusted guidance.

 You would probably rather avoid a lawsuit, but you were promised benefits that have not been provided after you made a claim.
 Our insurance claim lawyers serve clients in North Alabama.
-To schedule a free case review, call us at (256) 677-4376 or (888) 445-3654.
+To schedule a free case review, fill out our online form or call 256-274-8130.